syncthing/docs/specs/bep-v1.rst

 with the global model by requesting missing or outdated blocks from the other devices in the cluster.

-File data is described and transferred in units of *blocks*, each being 128 KiB (131072 bytes) in size.
+File data is described and transferred in units of *blocks*, each being from 128 KiB (131072 bytes) to 16 MiB in size, in steps of powers of two.
+The block size may vary between files but is constant in any given file, except for the last block which may be smaller.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this